 Ask around: Ask your friends and other moms what they like about the bottles they use and read reviews online.
 Look at the overall costs and practicality of each system.

-A good place to begin is to try one of the top consumer-rated bottle systems available.
+A good place to begin picking the right bottle for baby is to try one of the top consumer-rated bottle systems available.
 Check for these features: